Information for Post Docs

 Dispute Resolution Procedures

 Problems, with the exception of termination for just cause, which cannot be resolved by the supervisor and/or the postdoctoral fellow may be brought by either party to the Department Head.
 If the dispute cannot be resolved by the Head it may be referred by either party to the Dean of the Faculty.
-If a dispute is of a serious nature, the Dean of Research and Graduate Studies may be invited to act as ombudsperson.
+If a dispute is of a serious nature, the Vice-Provost Research and Innovation may be invited to act as ombudsperson.
 If the dispute remains unresolved, it shall be referred to the Vice President Academic whose decision shall be final and binding.

 Authorship and Intellectual Property Rights